Behind The Scenes

 Behind the scenes at The Ordinary Lovely, I'm a busy mama to a four year old and a two year old with an unhealthy obsession with Roger Federer.
 What can I say?
-I lived in Switzerland for seven years ... surviving amongst the Swiss meant developing a love of their unofficial king.
+I lived in Switzerland for seven years before moving back to North Wales in 2014 ... surviving amongst the Swiss meant developing a love of their unofficial king.
 Rest assured, I didn't name one of my boys after him though (or Aragorn from Lord of the Rings ... he comes a close second to Roger but again, 'Aragorn, come to the front of the class', is not something that I'd inflict upon my kids).

 So why The Ordinary Lovely?